alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 Functional programming practitioners often recommend Haskell as a functional programming language.

 [According to the Wikipedia](https://en.wikipedia.org/wiki/Haskell), "Haskell is a general-purpose, statically-typed, purely functional programming language with type inference and lazy evaluation".
-Also, Haskell was designed by a commite whose purpose was "to consolidate existing functional languages into a common one to serve as a basis for future research in functional-language design".
+Also, Haskell was designed by a committee whose purpose was "to consolidate existing functional languages into a common one to serve as a basis for future research in functional-language design".

 * Haskell is perhaps the language with more built-in functional programming features.
 As mentioned, Haskell is used for research about functional programming, therefore many new concepts appear in Haskell first.